a-type/verdant/docs/docs/sync/server.md

 ### Using eviction for contingency scenarios

-Although I've done a lot of testing to try to make lo-fi as consistent and reliable as possible under a variety of circumstances, I can never guarantee it's bug-free.
+Although I've done a lot of testing to try to make Verdant as consistent and reliable as possible under a variety of circumstances, I can never guarantee it's bug-free.

 You may reach a situation where a user reaches out about problems with sync.
 Maybe devices are not consistent, or changes are being reverted.